 - Our Location: Seattle.
 Seattle has so much to offer; sample some of its best through the Seattle Life link.

 - Travel: All fellowship rotations do take place in Seattle.
 However, some of the sites do require a degree of travel.
-Rotations take place at the UW Hall Health Student Health/ Primary Care center, the UW Neighborhood Northgate Clinic, The University of Washington Intercollegiate Athletic Training Room, the UW Sports Medicine Clinic, ,the University of Washington Medical Center, and Seattle Children’s Hospital and their neighborhood sites.
+Rotations take place at the Stadium Sports Medicine Center, the UW Neighborhood Northgate Clinic, The University of Washington Intercollegiate Athletic Training Room, the UW Sports Medicine Clinic, , and Seattle Children's Hospital and their neighborhood sites.
 A car is necessary to travel between sites.

 - Heavy research emphasis (for some applicants): This can be a good or bad attribute, depending on your interest in training.
 If you are not interested in research, this program may not be an ideal fit for you.
 Essentially, given the interests of the faculty here and the tradition that the fellowship has developed, the incoming fellow will be expected to become involved in research and a variety of other academic activities